Gosport Street Tramways

 Uniforms

-Photographs of the Gosport horse trams are extremely scarce, but those that have survived strongly suggest that staff wore informal but smart attire, consisting of a greatcoat or coachman's coat, jacket, shirt, tie and the fashionable headgear of the day, either the bowler hat, or in later years, the flat cap.
-No insignia of any kind appears to have been worn, including municipal licences.
+Although photographs of Gosport horse trams taken during its Portsmouth Street Tramway Company days (1883 to circa 1905) are scarce, several have survived that were taken around the turn of the century.
+These clearly show that tramcar staff wore informal but smart attire, comprising greatcoats or coachmen's coats, jackets, shirts, ties and the fashionable headgear of the day, either the bowler hat, or the flat cap.
+No insignia of any kind appears to have been worn, including municipal licence badges.

 Photographs of inspectors have not survived, and it is entirely possible that the Gosport Street Tramways Company never employed them.